-Writing a great job post is the first step towards improving your hiring process.
+Knowing how to write a great job post is the first step toward finding the perfect person for your business.

 In this article, we will show you how to write an effective job post for a range of different roles.

 Regardless of the role, here are the main elements you need to include:

 Reading your job ad is probably the first time that your potential employee has even heard of your company.

 That’s why you need to start out with the basics.
 Write an introduction about yourself, your company, and the position you are offering.

 Communicate your company values right away to attract the right candidates and filter out the wrong ones.

 Remember, you need to put your sales hat on at this stage and really ‘sell’ the opportunity so you get the best candidates.